iwanmartinsetiawan/trade-ogre-trading-bot/README.md

 nano (*or whatever text editor you want :p*) trader.py Set the API keys to your own
 Set your favorite coins ['ETH','XMR',etc...]
-(back in terminal) python trader.py
+(back in terminal) python3 trader.py
 Profit.

 use at own risk,recomendend balance bitcoin 0.01 and up,dont trade coins with small volume is high risk